Jump to main content

 • Individual Counseling

 Due to the high demand for services, we are typically unable to accommodate individuals requesting weekly individual appointments, except in acute crisis situations.
 The vast majority of clients are seen by their counselor every 2-3 weeks.
-Group therapy services are offered on a weekly basis.
 While many of our staff offer specialty services (e.g. EMDR) and varied approaches to treatment, we will do our best to accommodate requests although we cannot guarantee availability.
 If we are unable to accommodate your request, we can discuss various options including providing appropriate off-campus referrals or supplementing individual therapy with group services.

 • Liaison Counselors